 - Getting a pilot’s license is not enough.
 Depending on the job you want to apply for, you’ll need further training.
 Think about this before endeavoring to get a license.
 Those who want to shoot photos and videos at striking heights will need some cinematography training prior to actually making any money.

 - Start low and always seek more training.
 A professional drone pilot should begin his career with the most basic of drone pilot jobs – such as spraying pesticide over crops or delivering pizza.
 All the while you should be seeking further qualification so that your drone piloting skills will have a chance to be put through a real test.

 A few extra tips on actually flying the drone:

 - Don’t dismiss flying lessons.
 There will be a considerable amount of knowledge that will actually help you with flying the drone.
 It’s very important to learn about weather conditions and how they can affect flight.
 All the more important is learning about flight regulations so that you never get in the way of other aircraft.

 - Flying must become second nature.
 Handling those controls must become muscle reflex before you actually apply to get a pilot’s license.
 Extensive training is paramount if you actually want to earn a serious income from your drone pilot career.

 - Don’t assume you can fly without a license.
 First of all, most employers will dismiss you immediately if they learn you don’t have a license.
 Second, it’s illegal to do so – so don’t!
 Third, you will endanger everyone around you including yourself.
 Fourth, piloting skills are absolutely necessary, especially if we look at what drones can do today and how advanced they’ve become.

 Have you found your balloon license trainer?
 Actually learning how to fly is the most important step in being able to become a drone pilot.
-While it will grant you a UAV pilot’s license, it will also make for a safer flight and better knowledge of safety regulations.
+So, while it will grant you a UAV pilot’s license, it will also make for a safer flight and better knowledge of safety regulations.